tighten/parental/readme.md

 # Parental

-Parental is a Laravel package, developed by Tighten, that brings STI (Single Table Inheritance) capabilities to Eloquent.
+Parental is a Laravel package that brings STI (Single Table Inheritance) capabilities to Eloquent.

 ### What is single table inheritance (STI)?